Class of 1999

 Class of 1992

 After a year researching in Copenhagen, Denmark, under a Fulbright Fellowship and then a year teaching at Johannes Gutenberg-Universität in Mainz, Germany, Brad Busbee returned to the U.S. and received his PhD from the University of California at Davis in July 2005; his dissertation was on 19th-century Beowulf scholarship.
 In 2005-2006, he held a post-doctoral position at the University of California at Davis, where he taught the history of the English language and essay courses.
-In 2006, Brad moved to Florida Gulf Coast University in Fort Myers, Florida, where currently he is an associate professor teaching courses in Old English and Middle English Literature and Culture, The History of the English Language, and Old Icelandic and Medieval Scandinavian literature.
+In 2006, Brad moved to Florida Gulf Coast University in Fort Myers, Florida, where he was an associate professor teaching courses in Old English and Middle English Literature and Culture, The History of the English Language, and Old Icelandic and Medieval Scandinavian literature.
+Currently, Brad is the chair of the English department at Samford University.

 Michelle Cantey is a former journalist who continues to write freelance and serve as Marketing/PR Director for Oceana Resorts in Myrtle Beach, SC.